cis-ds/course-site/content/notes/vectors.markdown

 1. **Atomic vectors** - these are the types previously covered, including logical, integer, double, and character.
 1. **Lists** - there are new and we will cover them later in this module.
 Lists are distinct from atomic vectors because lists can contain other lists.

 Atomic vectors are **homogenous** - that is, all elements of the vector must be the same type.
-Lists can be **hetergenous** and contain multiple types of elements. `NULL` is the counterpart to `NA`.
+Lists can be **heterogeneous** and contain multiple types of elements. `NULL` is the counterpart to `NA`.
 While `NA` represents the absence of a value, `NULL` represents the absence of a vector.

 ## Atomic vectors